YousufNaveedKhan/YousufNaveedKhan/README.md

 ###

-<h3 align="center">Assalam Walaikum, My name is Muhammad Yousuf, and I am a Web Developer from Pakistan.</h3>
+<h3 align="center">Assalamualaikum, my name is Muhammad Yousuf Naveed.
+I am an IT professional from Pakistan.
+I am currently teaching various IT skills to students at Aptech, Gulshan II Center.
+My passion lies in the field of IT, and my vision is to represent myself and my country within this industry.</h3>

 ###